 Okay, I calculated my footprint.
 What do I have to do to offset it?

 It’s pretty simple: Numerous online platforms make it as easy as a few clicks.
-Let’s say you determine your annual greenhouse gas emissions are 17.62 metric tons (the average per person in the U.S.).
-You can balance your impact out by offsetting the equivalent amount — or even more, to go “negative” — through an online service.
-Do your research, though, and choose a trusted, transparent entity — such as Conservation International (CI) — that only tenders offsets verified to have met rigorous standards by an independent third party.
+Let’s say you determine your annual greenhouse gas emissions are 16.16 metric tons (the average per person in the U.S.).
+You can balance your impact by offsetting the equivalent amount — or more, to go “negative” — through an online service.
+Do your research, though, and choose a trusted, transparent entity — such as Conservation International — that only supplies offsets which meet rigorous standards verified by an independent third party.

 Let’s bring in an expert to answer that one.